RosettaCommons/documentation/application_documentation/trRosetta/trRosetta.md

 =============

 - The trRosetta neural network is described in Yang _et al_.
 (2020) _Proc Natl Acad Sci USA_ 117(3):1496-1503 (doi 10.1073/pnas.1914677117).
-- The [[trRosettaProtocol]] mover, [[trRosettaConstriantGenerator]], trRosetta application, and other C++ infrastructure were written by Vikram K. Mulligan (vmulligan@flatironinstitute.org), and are currently unpublished.
+- The [[trRosettaProtocol]] mover, [[trRosettaConstraintGenerator]], trRosetta application, and other C++ infrastructure were written by Vikram K. Mulligan (vmulligan@flatironinstitute.org), and are currently unpublished.

 ## History
 ==========

 - The trRosetta neural network was developed by Jianyi Yang, Ivan Anishchenko, and Sergey Ovchinnikov in 2019.
 - A PyRosetta-based protocol was developed for use in the 2020 CASP14 protein structure prediction competition.
-This protocol converted trRosetta generated distance and inter-reside orientation probability distributions into Rosetta constraints, applied them to a pose, and used constrained minimization to generate the final structure (followed by all-atom relaxation with the [[FastRelax]] protocol.
+This protocol converted trRosetta generated distance and inter-reside orientation probability distributions into Rosetta constraints, applied them to a pose, and used constrained minimization to generate the final structure (followed by all-atom relaxation with the [[FastRelax protocol|FastRelaxMover]].
 - The C++ implementation was written in Jan-Mar 2021 by Vikram K. Mulligan, Flatiron Institute.

 ### Differences from original Python version